deva0745/online-entertainment/README.md

 # online-entertainment
-This is a website repository for online entertainment.
+This is a website for online entertainment.